GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-bigquery/README_Cloud_Datastream_to_BigQuery.md

 * **gcsPubSubSubscription** (The Pub/Sub subscription on the Cloud Storage bucket.): The Pub/Sub subscription used by Cloud Storage to notify Dataflow of new files available for processing, in the format: projects/{PROJECT_NAME}/subscriptions/{SUBSCRIPTION_NAME}.
 * **outputStagingDatasetTemplate** (Name or template for the dataset to contain staging tables.): This is the name for the dataset to contain staging tables.
 This parameter supports templates (e.g. {_metadata_dataset}_log or my_dataset_log).
 Normally, this parameter is a dataset name.
 Defaults to: {_metadata_dataset}.
 * **outputDatasetTemplate** (Template for the dataset to contain replica tables.): This is the name for the dataset to contain replica tables.
 This parameter supports templates (e.g. {_metadata_dataset} or my_dataset).
 Normally, this parameter is a dataset name.
 Defaults to: {_metadata_dataset}.
 * **deadLetterQueueDirectory** (Dead letter queue directory.): This is the file path for Dataflow to write the dead letter queue output.
 This path should not be in the same path as the Datastream file output.
-Defaults to: .
+Defaults to empty.

 ### Optional Parameters